The Association of Plastic Recyclers

 Opaque or Translucent check Preferred

-Black and Dark Colors unknown Needs Testing
+unknown Needs Testing if

 document